uwex-learning-tech/system-requirements-check/README.md

 * Updated links
 * Fixed Linux label
 * Set Linux check to off by default
+* Added an option to disable all operating systems check

 = 1.1.1 =
 * Updated links